 The legislation also required that the contributions from the CTA and employees must be at a level so that the funded ratio of the Retirement Plan does not decline below 60 percent in any year before 2040, and achieves 90 percent funding by the end of 2059.
 If the Plan's funded ratio declines below 60 percent, the Pension Code requires the Board to "... determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ... so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
 (40 ILCS 5/22-101(e)(3)) It also stipulates that employees are required to pay one-third of the annual required contribution and the CTA is required to pay two-thirds of the required contribution.
-During the time period 2009 through 2040, the amount paid by the CTA with respect to debt service on bonds issued for contribution to the Retirement Plan shall be treated as a credit against the amount of required contribution, up to an amount not to exceed six percent of the compensation paid by the CTA in the following year.
+During the time period 2009 through 2040, the amount paid by the CTA with respect to debt service on bonds issued for contribution, up to an amount not to exceed six percent of the compensation paid by the CTA in the following year.